 Being a boy mom can be stressful at times, but it has its perks.

-To answer the question, is it hard to be a parent, I’d have to admit one thing.
+I’d have to admit one thing.
 It’s hard doing anything for the first time.

 Like most things in life, you learn to adapt and cope with anything that comes with a new title.

 This is how you survive parenting.

 Finding the time between busy schedules can be tough for families to make time for each other.
 These days, you need two incomes.